-6. Good Business
+4. Teamwork and/or Good Business

-Give back to the community by volunteering for a cause you believe in.
-Find volunteer opportunities in your community, or on campus.
+- Option 1 Teamwork: Take part and reflect on two recent activities where you demonstrated teamwork.
+Students must write a quality reflection expressing what they have learned. - Option 2 Good Business: Give back to the community by volunteering for a cause you believe in.
+Take part in two volunteer activities in your community, or on campus.
 Upload your proof of completion (i.e. email from supervisor, volunteer tracking sheet, etc).